networkteam/Networkteam.Neos.FrontendLogin/README.md

 ### Add pages and login form

 Now you can log into Neos backend and create a new **MemberAreaRootPage**.
 Define which users should have access to this member area by selecting access roles and apply the changes.

 Next you need to add a **login form** on a page which is not protected.
-Do not place the login form within your member area or the member area root page.
+Do not place the login form within your member area or the MemberAreaRootPage.
 Otherwise your users won't be able to access the login form.

+Now go back to the previously create MemberAreaRootPage and select the page containing the login form (`Login form page`).

-Additionally you can add further pages beneath your member area root page.
+Additionally you can add further pages beneath your MemberAreaRootPage.
 They will be protected.

 ## Adding your own MemberArea roles